SunSat/projects/README.md

 Projects

 Do More practice.
 Stop Talking.
-Put all your programs if you fell to share with others.
+Put all your programs/projects if you fell to share with others.

 Important Guide Lines.

-1. Do not commit any You company project specific codes.
+1. Do not commit any Your company project specific codes.
 2. Do not commit any faulty/un-compiled programs.
 This will affect others also.
 3. Add Brief comments/Design patterns explanation in the file itself.

 Steps to create New Java/J2ee Projct(Ex: Adding Calculator Project).
+In Intelija Idea IDE.(Not sure about Eclipse).

 Step 1 : Select Java/J2ee Project under your respectie name(Ex: SathishProjects). and Do Right Click New --> Module.
 Step 2 : Check the CheckBox "Create From ArcheType" --> Select --> Maven ArcheType QuickStart for Java Or Maven ArcheType WebApp for J2EE projects.
 Click Next.